Scientific Name

 How to Grow and Care

 Ferrarias are easy bulbs to grow.
-These plants prefer to be located in sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
-Plants in too much shade will fail to bloom and will eventually die out.
+These plants prefer to be located in the sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
+Plants in too much shade will fail to bloom and eventually die out.
 The rarer species are generally best grown in pots or containers.

 Bring any container-grown plants indoors for overwintering and provide a generous amount of mulch for winter protection to those growing outdoors.

 Established Ferraria plants will produce large clumps each year.
-These can be easily divided in the spring when overcrowding becomes a problem or if additional plants are desired elsewhere in the garden… – See more at:Â How to Grow and Care for Ferraria.
+However, these can be easily divided in the spring when overcrowding becomes a problem or if additional plants are desired elsewhere in the garden.

 Origin

-Native to South Africa.
+Ferraria crispa is native to South Africa.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery